Video Visit – FAQ

-You can use a smartphone or tablet such as an iPhone, iPad or Android device to connect to your provider.
-You will also need an active MyChart account and to download the MyChart app to your smartphone or tablet.
+You can use a smartphone, tablet (iPhone, iPad or Android device), or PC/MAC to connect to your provider.
+You will also need an active MyChart account and to download the MyChart app, as well as the VidyoConnect app for the visit.

 How do I set up video visit with my doctor?